Combating Misinformation

 Mythbusting

 Misinformation can lead to confusion and erode the public’s trust in elections.
 We aim to educate and serve as a trusted source of election information through our social media posts.
-Here is an example from our “Mythbuster Monday” series:
+View all of our “Mythbuster Monday” series posts at the Mythbuster Archive.

 How We Ensure Your Vote Counts